phoenixframework/phoenix/DD_Plug.md

 end
 ```

-Notice how just a few steps of authentication and authorization require complicated nested and duplication?
-Let's solve it with a couple plugs:
+Notice how just a few steps of authentication and authorization require complicated nesting and duplication?
+Let's improve this with a couple of plugs.

 ```elixir
 defmodule HelloPhoenix.MessageController do